 About the Program

-The Master’s of Science in Dietetics completes the didactic and supervised experiential learning requirements of the undergraduate Dietetics, B.S. (formerly the Dietitian Education Program) for the Registered Dietitian Nutrition credential and has been accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as Future Education Model (FEM) graduate program (www.eatrightpro.org/FutureModel).
+The Master’s of Science in Dietetics completes the didactic and supervised experiential learning requirements with the undergraduate B.S., Dietetics (formerly Dietitian Education Program) for the Registered Dietitian Nutrition credential and has been accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as Future Education Model (FEM) graduate program (www.eatrightpro.org/FutureModel).
 FEM accreditation standards integrate didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare nutrition and dietetics practitioners for future practice.
 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In addition, the M.S. is structured in a way that students who have a dietetics background may also be eligible to earn the degree.
-The M.S.
-Dietetics is offered 100 percent online.

 About the Health, Nutrition, and Dietetics Department